 - pH meter use

 - stir/heat plate use

 - balance use (top-load and analytical and when to use each)

 - column chromatography -- basic principles

 - electrophoresis (protein and DNA)

 - micropipet use (if you have any questions about proper use of micropipetters, please ask in lab!)

 - basic solution preparation (e.g., how would you make 1.00 L of a 0.3 M solution of NaCl?)

 - spectrophotometer principles and use

-- statistical treatment of data (averages, standard deviations, confidence intervals for collections of numbers and for lines)
+- dealing with uncertainty in measurements (averages, standard deviations, confidence intervals for collections of numbers and for lines)